-Building on the traditions of the Black Church, the primary purpose of the Black Church Studies program at Louisville Seminary is to educate, equip and prepare leaders for African American churches and communities in ways that enable them to navigate issues affecting the Black community.
-Equally important is our commitment to facilitate dialog, mutual understanding, respect and ministry between the Black Church and the wider Church in the world.
+Building on the traditions of Black Churches, the primary purpose of the Black Church Studies program at Louisville Seminary is to educate, equip, and prepare leaders for African American churches and communities in ways that enable them to navigate issues effectively, coompetently, and justly.
+Equally important is our commitment to facilitate dialogue, mutual understanding, respect, and ministry between Black Churches and the wider Church in the world.